 The Rotozip Spiral saw uses a cutting technology that involves things, cylindrical bits.
 These are similar to drill bits, making lateral cuts along the shank possible.
 With the right hand, you can use Dremel bits in a Rotozip.

 Using Dremel bits from a Dremel tool of the same speed as Rotozip will yield negligible results.
 The bit cuts through any building material up to 1inch thick, and the matching speed makes the switch of bits easy since the performance remains the same.

 You need the experience to use Dremel bits on Rotozip.
 Even if you know how to use them, be safe and careful.
 Your zipping off will be in the wrong direction.
-Since they both have the 1/8inch bit, it means you can use the Dremel bit on Rotozip.
+Since they both have the 1/8inch bit, you can use the Dremel bit on Rotozip.

 That means you can use the bits on Rotozip, but the cutting process becomes slower.
 Slower means it is possible, although using the right tool with bits yields better results.
 The Dremel bit might not be able to withstand dust generated from the DW.

 Dremel uses bits ranging from 1/8 to 1/32 inch, whereas Rotozip uses bits from ¼ to 5/ inches.
 That makes the Dremel limited in terms of applications it can work on.
 Since Dremel is more versatile than Rotozip, switching bits makes the Dremel a hybrid tool.
 The cutting performance has increased since the Rotozip majors in cutting.

 Since both of them use 1/8inch bits, that means you can use the bits on any of the tools.
 It becomes tricky on different bits sizes since that compromises compatibility.